 - Upgrading Employment Skills for Present Job

 - Career Exploration

 - Personal Satisfaction and General Knowledge

-- Student who maintains primary enrollment with another postsecondary institution and elects to enroll in the VCCS.
+- Transient Student is a student who maintains primary enrollment with another postsecondary institution and elects to enroll in the VCCS.

 - High School Student dual enrollment or dual credit

 - Auditing a course.
 Students desiring to attend a course without taking the examination or receiving credit for the course may do so by registering to audit through the usual registration process and paying the normal tuition.
 Permission of the Division Dean or another appropriate academic administrator is required to audit a course.
 Audited courses carry no credit and do not count as part of the student’s course load.
 Students desiring to change status in a course from audit to credit or from credit to audit must do so within the add/drop period for the course.
 Students who desire to earn credit for a previously audited course must re-enroll in the course for credit and pay normal tuition to earn a grade other than “X.” Advanced standing credit should not be awarded for a previously audited course.

 “Senior citizen” shall mean any person who, before the beginning of any semester in which such person claims entitlement to senior citizen benefits, (1) has reached sixty years of age, and (2) has had his legal domicile in Virginia for one year.

 A student is considered a full-time student if enrolled for 12 or more course credits.